AzureDevOps3/duffney.github.io/_drafts/2018-08-09-SecureGroupVarsWithAnsibleValut.md

 ansible-vault create group_vars/win/vault
 ```

 When prompted enter your desired password and after you confirm the password a new file will open.
-In the file, put in the sensitive variable from the pervious vars folder.
+In the file, put in the sensitive variable from the previous vars folder.
 A common practice is to use the same variable name but prefix it with `vault_` to indicate these are defined in a vault protected file.
 The three `---` indicate a yaml file.
 Save and close the file after making the necessary changes.

 ```
 ---